Cement analysis

 WROXI - Certified Reference Materials

-Raw mix processing in the kiln
+Optimizing raw mix processing in the kiln

 When it comes to raw mix processing, maximizing kiln efficiency is an essential part of reducing energy consumption, emissions, and maintenance requirements.
 Optimizing the materials that enter the kiln can help achieve this: the two main points of attention are monitoring the correct and stable mix chemistry and getting the proper raw grinding.

-Stable raw meal composition is also essential to ensuring consistent heat profiles in the kiln and delivering a high-quality end product with the right properties such as compressive strength.
+Stable raw meal composition is also essential to ensuring consistent heat profiles in the kiln and delivering a high-quality end product with the right properties such as compressive strength and setting times.
 It also impacts energy consumption, grinding additive use, refractory life, additive consumption, fuel demand and other process factors.
 As an example, kiln oxidizing conditions are mandatory to avoid the decomposition of Alite C3S to Belite C2S and free lime.
 This stability can be achieved by controlling the chemical composition using XRF or on-line elemental analysis such as Neutron-Activated Cross-Belt analyzers, or by controlling mineralogy using XRD.

 Optimal operating requirements are also to work with fine raw meal (avoid specifically coarse calcite and quartz grains): raw mix particles must be fine enough to ensure that they can mix and be ground well without hard burning.
 Then laser diffraction for particle size analysis can help ensure this.